Battle of Xingshi: Battle

 Cao Shuang's staff officer Yang Wei (楊偉) realised the danger and begged Cao to abandon the campaign and retreat immediately, but Deng Yang objected and argued with Yang despite his lack of military knowledge.
 Yang Wei could not convince either and furiously claimed that Deng Yang and Li Sheng were disregarding the lives of hundreds of thousands, as well as the fate of their state, and they should be executed.
 Both of them fought in front of Cao Shuang who was unhappy with such situation.
 Grand Tutor Sima Yi, who opposed the campaign from the very beginning, could no longer ignore the dangerous situation and wrote to Xiahou Xuan to inform him about the impending disaster, and warned him that he was personally aware that years ago, Cao Cao almost suffered a total defeat in the struggle against Liu Bei for Hanzhong.
 The Shu army was in firm control of Mount Xingshi, which prevented Wei forces from pushing forward, and if another Shu force cut off the Wei retreat route, Cao Shuang and Xiahou Xuan would not even be able to live to regret their decisions.
 Xiahou Xuan finally realised the dangerous situation they were in after reading Sima Yi's letter, and finally managed to convince Cao Shuang to give the order to retreat, albeit the latter did so reluctantly.
-Guo Huai at this time was the commander of the vanguard forces and had also realised the danger of their situation, and preventively withdrew his troops to avoid the presumable rout.
-Therefore, Guo Huai was not severely defeated and for this was awarded imperial authority by the Wei government following the army return.
+Guo Huai, by then the commander of the vanguard forces, also realised the danger of their situation and preemptively withdrew his troops.
+Therefore, Guo Huai's tropps did not suffer serious losses and for this he was awarded imperial authority by the Wei government following the army's return.

 Fei Yi, however, would not let Cao Shuang retreat so easily, and led his army to flank the Wei troops and block their retreat.
 Shu forces set up defensive positions in the places where they enjoyed absolute geographical advantage over the Wei army: the three ridges in the Luo Valley: Shen Ridge (沈嶺), Ya Ridge (衙嶺), and Fenshui Ridge (分水嶺).
 Cao Shuang's forces fought a desperate battle.
 In the end, Cao Shuang and his officers were barely able to escape back to Guanzhong.
 Almost all the cattle and horses Cao Shuang had levied for transport either died or were lost.
 The ethnic tribes of the North greatly resented him for this and the Guanzhong region became a wasteland.
 Following this failure, people would ridicule Cao Shuang and Xiahou Xuan.